 - An interRAT measurement object is a candidate to be measured in all meausrement gaps.

-Ri is the maximal ratio of the number of measurement gap where measurement object i is a candidate to be measured over the number of measurement gap where measurement object i is a candidate and not used for RSTD measurement with periodicity Tprs>160ms within an arbitrary 1280ms period.
+Ri is the ratio of the number of measurement gap where measurement object i is a candidate to be measured over the number of measurement gap where measurement object i is a candidate and not used for RSTD measurement with periodicity Tprs>160ms within an arbitrary 1280ms period.